 2. The top part of the push cart bag is generally laid out pretty flat so you can adapt what clubs you prefer to put where.
 This is a minor thing but if you have a Clicgear push cart or one with a console that you can store your stuff in, the more semi circular or flat shape of a push cart bag will help you.

 New modern era cart bags can be used for push carts if you prefer to have an option to carry every now and then.
 I have never carried a bag, always pulling or pushing a cart, but there are now modern day stand bags that will have flat bases so you can use it on a push cart.

 Best Push Cart Golf Bag Alternatives

-2. Titleist Cart 15 (Executive good looks in a cart bag)
+3. Motocaddy Dry Cart Bag (Boss executive good looks in a cart bag)

-6. Taylormade Cart Lite Bag (simple no frills push cart golf bag)
+7. Tour Edge Exotics EXS Xtreme Cart Bag (simple no frills push cart golf bag)

 The most important part of a push cart bag is the availability of handles to get the bag onto the cart.
 The Datrek DG lite II cart bag has perfectly located two handles on the top of the bag which also protect clubs from dings.

 The top of the bag is angled making it great for riding carts but in a way that works well on push carts.
 You can arrange your clubs any way you choose with a 15 way divider, each club has it's own place to avoid club crowding.
 All the pockets face the way you need them whether on your push cart or buggy.